This page covers the various environment variables for use in V-Ray for Maya.

 VRAYSL_LOG_FILE_PATH (standalone) – Specifies the path to the log file for DR rendering (the temp folder is used if not set).

-VRAY_USE_NORMAL_DIFFERENTIALS – If set to 1, V-Ray uses the surface curvature when calculating ray differentials for secondary rays for reflection, refraction, and GI.
-This is typically helpful with tiled OpenEXR and TIFF textures, as it produces a more accurate estimate for the required mip-map level (which otherwise might be overestimated resulting in a more detailed level being loaded than is really necessary).
+VRAY_USE_NORMAL_DIFFERENTIALS – When set to 1, V-Ray will use the surface curvature when calculating ray differentials for secondary rays for reflection, refraction, and GI.
+This is typically helpful with tiled OpenEXR and TIFF textures, as it will produce a more accurate estimate for the required mip-map level (which otherwise might be overestimated resulting in a more detailed level being loaded than is really necessary).

 VRAY_FOR_MAYA_VP2_BAKE_RESOLUTION – Because of limitations in Maya itself, V-Ray can't support textures in their native resolution like the standard Viewport 2.0 does.
 V-Ray must always bake the textures, and it's using the Bake Resolution for Unsupported Texture Types option in the Hardware Renderer 2.0 Settings dialog.
 The default resolution there is very low (64) by default.
 V-Ray ignores values below 256.
 However, even this resolution is not very suitable, and forcing high resolution for all unsupported textures may be undesirable.
 In such case, this environment variable can be used, ignoring the Viewport 2.0 setting.

 MAYA_ENABLE_PRE_RENDER – A small number of features in V-Ray require reading specific attributes for the whole animation range before the actual rendering can start.
 Prior to V-Ray 3.0, this required a pre-render run along the whole animation range.
 V-Ray 3.0 avoids this extra cost which can be significant with dynamics on the scene.
 If due to bugs in Maya or V-Ray this method fails, this will be reported and it's still possible to use the slow (but proven) method.